alaahmet/country-guesser/README.md

 ## How to Play

 - `!g` - Start a new Street View guessing game (bot selects a random country from 110 countries with Street View coverage).
 You get 4 Street View images from the same location facing North, East, South, and West.
 Guess countries by typing 2-letter codes (e.g., `us`, `jp`) or full names (e.g., `united states`, `japan`).
 Get real-time reactions with country flags (✅ for correct, ❌ for incorrect).
-Upon correct guess the bot shares the Google Maps link as well.
+Receive the Google Maps link upon correct guess.

 ![Game Start](screenshots/game-start.png)